rasheeth-26/Demo1a/README.md

-Abdul Rasheeth is a software tester
+"Abdul Rasheeth is a software tester" working in Expleo